Tabla de contenido

 One of the biggest questions people ask is how the wide chest press machine differs from other chest exercises.

-When your hands are placed wider apart during pressing movements, more of the force shifts to your pectoralis major, especially the outer portion of the chest.
+When your hands are placed wider apart during pressing movements, more of the force shifts to your pectoral mayor, especially the outer portion of the chest.
 This has been confirmed in scientific literature — varying grip widths influences muscle activation patterns.
 PMC

 Studies comparing chest press variations found: